gregmoille/pyLLE/README.md

 As pyLLE relies on a Julia back-end, please prior to installing this package be sure that Julia is installed on your machine or visit the julia [package download page](https://julialang.org/downloads/) to install it.
 The code should now work with any recent version of Julia.

-**Windows users**: Please, keep julia in the default directory during the installation (i.e. ~\AppData\Local\Julia-1.1.1\ for windows).
+**Windows users**: During installation, check the option to **add julia to the path**.

-**Mac Os User**: You would need to add the julia binary to the path.
+**Mac Os User**: You need to add the julia binary to the path.
 The easiest way to do it is to create a simlink in the terminal

 ```bash
 ln -s /Applications/Julia-<version>.app/Contents/Resources/julia/bin/julia /usr/local/bin/julia